purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

     # A workflow run is made up of one or more JOBS
     jobs:
-    # This workflow contains a single JOB called "feed-update"
+    # This workflow contains a single job called "feed-update"
     feed-update:
     # The runner that the job will run on
         runs-on: ubuntu-latest